Chapter 9. More on loops

 (Incidentally, most programmers would argue that this program would

-be better written without a break
+be better written without a break statement.
+Instead, the

-statement would go inside the while
+if statement would go inside the while loop's condition.

 Still, this is a handy example with which to illustrate our point.)